Midian: In the Bible

 Midian was the son of Abraham.
 Abraham's great-grandson Joseph, after being thrown into a pit by his brothers, was sold to either Midianites or Ishmaelites.

 Moses spent 40 years in self-imposed exile in Midian after killing an Egyptian.
 There, he married Zipporah, the daughter of Midianite priest Jethro (also known as Reuel).
 Jethro advised Moses on establishing a system of delegated legal decision-making.
 Moses asked Hobab, the son of Reuel, to accompany the Israelites travelling towards the Promised Land because of his local knowledge, but Hobab preferred to return to his homeland.
 A number of scholars have proposed that the biblical description of devouring fire on Mount Sinai refers to an erupting volcano in the land of biblical Midian identified as Hala-'l Badr in northwestern Saudi Arabia.

 During the Baal-Peor episode, when Moabite women seduced Israelite men, Zimri, the son of a Simeonite chief, got involved with a Midianite woman called Cozbi.
 The couple were speared by Phinehas.
 War against Midian followed.
 Numbers 31 reports that all but the virgin females were slain and their cities burned to the ground.
 Some commentators, for example the Pulpit Commentary and Gill's Exposition of the Bible, note that God's command focused on attacking the Midianites and not the Moabites, and similarly Moses in Deuteronomy directed that the Israelites should not harass the Moabites.
-A modern-day movement, the Phineas Priesthood, has interpreted this story as a prohibition against miscegenation, despite the Midianites being closely related to the Israelites as descendants of Abraham, and Moses being married to a Midianite.

 During the time of the Judges, Israel was oppressed by Midian for seven years until Gideon defeated Midian's armies.
 Isaiah speaks of camels from Midian and Ephah coming to "cover your land", along with the gold and frankincense from Sheba.
 This passage, taken by the Gospel of Matthew as a foreshadowing of the Magi's gifts to the infant Jesus, has been incorporated into the Christmas liturgy.